MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/index.md

 ## Management APIs

-Create and manage Azure resources from your Node.js applications using the [Azure management libraries for Node.js](node-sdk-azure-get-started.md).
+Create and manage Azure resources from your Node.js applications using the [Azure management modules for Node.js](node-sdk-azure-get-started.md).
 The following code snippet illustrates how to log in to Azure, create a management client, and list all VM images for the specified location, publisher, offer, and SKU.

 ```javascript
 const msRestAzure = require('ms-rest-azure');